 What we don’t: Very heavy and requires a large vehicle to transport.

-Many rooftop tents claim to sleep four, but the CVT Mt.
-Denali is one of few models with the floorplan to back it up.
-With a generous 58 square feet of padding spread out between two mattresses, you get the equivalent of two double beds, which is ample for two adults and two or even three small kids.
-What’s more, the Mt.
-Denali comes with a room divider, two separate entrances (each has its own ladder), and a generous four-door annex.
-CVT also offers a full range of customizations, including fabric weight, a standard or extended rainfly, and color (five at the time of publishing).
-All in all, for families looking to get outside without sacrificing comfort, the Mt.
-Denali is a very cool rooftop tent that is hard to beat.
+Many rooftop tents claim to sleep four, but the CVT Denali is one of few models with the floorplan to back it up.
+With a generous 59 square feet of padding spread out between two mattresses, you get the equivalent of two double beds, which is ample for two adults and two (or even three) small kids.
+What’s more, the Denali comes with a room divider, two separate entrances (each has its own ladder), and a generous four-door annex.
+CVT also offers a range of customizations including an insulated cold weather cover, LED light strips, and three few distinct colorways.
+All in all, for families looking to get outside without sacrificing comfort, the Denali is a very cool and roomy rooftop tent.

 Best Rooftop Tent for Small Cars